GCSD Makes Arrest in 17-Year-Old Cold Case

-A Cannon County man was arrested last week and charged with the premeditated murder of Joleen Abernathy Ingram that occurred nearly 17 years ago.
+A Cannon County man has been arrested and charged with the first-degree murder of Joleen Abernathy Ingram.

-Giles County Sheriff’s Department investigators, in conjunction with the Cannon County Sheriff’s Department, executed a search warrant at the home of David Arnold Johnson of Auburntown March 16.
+Giles County Sheriff’s Department investigators, in conjunction with the Cannon County Sheriff’s Department, executed a search warrant at the home of David Arnold Johnson, 66, of Auburntown today (Friday).

-Helton said he knows this will not bring Ingram back but may bring some comfort to her family and friends to know GCSD has developed probable cause and charged the person responsible for her death.
+“Sheriff Helton said he knows this will not bring Joleen back but may bring some comfort to her family and friends to know [GCSD] has developed probable cause and charged the person responsible for her death.”

-Johnson remains in the Giles County Jail with bond set at $750,000 and is set to appear in court March 26.
+Johnson remains in Giles County Jail with no bond.
+He is set to appear in court March 26.

-Read more of this story, including details from our reports in 2001, in the PULASKI CITIZEN, available in markets across Giles County and in digital and traditional newspaper formats by subscription.
+More details, if available, will be in next week’s edition of the PULASKI CITIZEN, available in markets across Giles County and in digital and traditional newspaper formats by subscription.

 Subscribe to the traditional newspaper edition of the PULASKI CITIZEN and/or the PULASKI CITIZEN digital edition by calling 931-363-3544 or click here.